JuliaQUBO/ToQUBO.jl/docs/src/booklet/4-encoding.md

 # Encoding Methods

-## Variable Encoding
+## Variables

-As you should already know, QUBO models are comprised only of binary variables.
+As you may already know, QUBO models are comprised only of binary variables.
 So when we are reformulating general optimization problems, one important step is to encode variables into binary ones.

 `ToQUBO` currently implements 6 encoding techniques.